 1. Let a special search machine do the locker-searching for you!

 The ICOCA Empty Locker Search machine is a fantastic help for finding an empty locker among the 1,700 coin lockers available in and around Kyoto Station.
-This allows you to check for locker space quickly and conveniently without having to drag your baggage around to physically look for one.
+This allows you to check for locker space quickly and conveniently without having to drag your baggage around to look for one physically.

 Another highlight is that the program supports four languages: Japanese, English, Mandarin Chinese, and Korean.
 This machine can be found near the central exit on the first floor, at Platform 0 inside the paid area, or near the west exit on the second floor.
 You can also access the program online via the URL below to do the search on your smartphone or internet devices instead!